AckerlyXu/heima/articles/active-directory/active-directory-branding-custom-signon-azure-portal.md

-<properties
+---
-pageTitle="Customize your sign-in page in the Azure Active Directory preview | Azure" description="Learn how to add a company branding to the Azure sign-in page" services="active-directory" documentationCenter="" authors="curtand" manager="femila" editor=""/>
+title: Customize your sign-in page in the Azure Active Directory preview | Azure

-<tags
-ms.service="active-directory"
-ms.workload="identity"
-ms.tgt_pltfrm="na"
-ms.devlang="na"
-ms.topic="article"
-ms.date="09/12/2016"
-ms.author="curtand"
-wacn.date=""/>
+description: Learn how to add a company branding to the Azure sign-in page
+services: active-directory
+documentationCenter: ''
+authors: curtand
+manager: femila
+editor: ''

+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 09/12/2016
+ms.author: curtand
+wacn.date: ''
+---

 # Add company branding to your sign-in page in the Azure Active Directory preview

 To avoid confusion, many companies want to apply a consistent look and feel across all the websites and services they manage.
 Azure Active Directory preview provides this capability by allowing you to customize the appearance of the sign-in page with your company logo and custom color schemes.
-[What's in the preview?](/documentation/articles/active-directory-preview-explainer/) The sign-in page is the page that appears when you sign in to Office 365 or other web-based applications that are using Azure AD as your identity provider.
+[What's in the preview?](./active-directory-preview-explainer.md) The sign-in page is the page that appears when you sign in to Office 365 or other web-based applications that are using Azure AD as your identity provider.
 You interact with this page to enter your credentials.

 If you want to show your company brand, colors and other customizable elements on this page, see the following images to understand the difference between the two experiences.